Skip to content

 In most cases, a HSR’s direction to stop work should be given via the required written notice only after the HSR has attempted to consult with the person conducting a business or undertaking (PCBU) to resolve the issue.

-The HSR, PCBU or worker may also:
+The HSR, PCBU or affected worker may also:

 HSRs must have completed their required training to direct stopping unsafe work.
 Learn more about the prescribed training requirements for HSRs.